crazyants/custom-auth-site/README.md

 To disable login methods for individual users, go to the Login Methods list for the user and remove all methods except the method for the custom auth site.
-To completely disable a particular type of authentication (i.e. password), go to the appropriate Authentication Provider and disable that provider.
+To completely disable a particular type of authentication (i.e. password), go to the appropriate Authentication Provider and remove that provider.